Food, is essential to your survival, of course.

 Should You Avoid All Carbs?

-Like with fat, there’s bad carbs and good carbs.
+Like with fat, there are bad carbohydrates and good carbohydrates, and there’s moderation.

 The phrase “whole grain” is often touted as a magic stamp of healthiness.